How To Add Legal Pages To Your WordPress Site

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

-The plugin developers secured rights to high quality, professionally written legal disclaimers and packaged them into a plugin that can be installed quickly on any WordPress site.
-You can have legal pages installed and set up on your site in one minute or less and the plugin licensing is flexible, allowing you to install and use the plugin on all of your websites.
+The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress site.
+Your legal pages can be installed and set up on your site in one minute or less and the license allows you to install and use the plugin on all of your websites.

 Important

-If hiring a lawyer to create your legal pages is out of your budget, consider implementing some basic form of legal protection on your site until you can afford a solicitor.
+If using the services of lawyers to create your legal pages is currently out of your budget, consider implementing at least some kind of basic legal protection on your site until you can afford professional assistance from a solicitor.

-Download the Legal Pages Generator software below (it’s FREE!), or choose one of the better solutions we discuss in this article, such as using legal documents, or a plugin as described in the section below.
+Download the Legal Pages Generator tool below (for FREE!), or consider choosing one of the better solutions we discuss in this article, such as using legal documents, or a WordPress plugin - see section below.

 (Legal Pages Generator)

-Legal Pages Generator lets you easily generate basic legal documents for your website including Terms of Service, Privacy Policy, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.
+Legal Pages Generator allows you to easily generate necessary legal documents for your website including ToS, Privacy Policy, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.

-As stated earlier, if you do any type of business online (or are planning to), it’s important that your site remains compliant with regulatory agencies and any terms of service and guidelines of third-party services and products that you may decide to promote or recommend online.
-Your website or blog must comply with various regulations, some of which you may not even be aware of.
+As we’ve previously pointed out, if you make money online, it’s important that your site stays compliant with regulatory agencies and any guidelines and terms of service of third-party sites that you may decide to promote or recommend online.
+Your website or blog must comply with a wide range of regulations, some of which you may not even be aware of.

 Non-compliance puts you at risk of suffering both financial losses and the loss of your reputation.
 Why risk your money and reputation, when you can protect yourself so inexpensively?

-Disclaimer: Once again, we are not lawyers and we offer no legal advice on our website.
-You must do your own due diligence and consult a legal expert about the best way of ensuring that your website fully complies with the law pertaining to your business.
+Legal Disclaimer: Once again, we are not lawyers and we offer no legal advice here.
+You are strongly advised to do your own due diligence and consult a legal expert about the best way to ensure that your website fully complies with all legal requirements regarding your specific business.

-Here is a useful list of websites we suggest you visit to better understand what your website may require to stay compliant and meet its legal requirements and guidelines:
+Here is a useful list of websites we recommend you visit to help you better understand what your business requires to comply and meet legal requirements and guidelines:

-Hopefully, this article has helped you understand why it’s important to have a legally compliant website.
-Use the information provided above to quickly and easily add essential legal pages to your WordPress website or blog.
+Hopefully, this article has helped you understand why it’s important to have a compliant website.
+Use the information provided above to quickly and easily add all necessary legal pages to your WordPress site using simple and inexpensive resources and solutions.

 "I love the way your email series "Infinite Web Content Creation Training Series" is documented and presented.
 It is very absorbing and captivating.
 The links and tutorials are interesting and educational.
 This has motivated me to rewrite my content following the concepts I am learning from the email series." - Mani Raju, www.fortuneinewaste.com